BofanSun/Firebase-Emulation-with-RESTful-API-Functions/README.md

 # Firebase-Emulation-with-RESTful-API-Functions

 ## Description
-This project aims to emulate a database resembling the Google Firebase with complete RESTful API functions, including get (request data from database and print it out), put (write a given value), post (upload new values), patch (update existing values), and delete (remove existing values).
-For the data set, we chose the World Bird Master List version 13.1 published by the International Ornithological Committee (IOC) to generate a database recording the Latin names of all Orders and Families of birds, as well as their English common name and number of Genus under each Family.
+This project aims to first emulate a Flask server resembling the Google Firebase with complete RESTful API functions that support curl command-line interactions, including GET (request data from database and print it out), PUT (write a given value), post (upload new values), PATCH (update existing values), and DELETE (remove existing values).
+And second goal of this project is to develop a Web app which CRUD functions were embedded and demonstrates real-time update and syncing of the dataset with the server via WebSocket.

+For the dataset, the World Bird Master List version 13.1 published by the International Ornithological Committee (IOC) was chosen to generate a database recording the Latin names of all Orders and Families of birds, as well as their English common name and number of Genus under each Family.

 ## Requirements
 1. flask